This is the multi-page printable view of this section. Click here to print.

 UsageVolume usage

-ProtocolNFS, CIFS protocol for sharing volumes over the network from the server
+ProtocolNFS and CIFS protocols for sharing volumes over the network from a server

 Mount nameMount name per volume for server connection